NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Pugwampi.md

 abilities_mid:
   - name: ""
   - name: "Unluck Aura"
     desc: " (aura,mental,misfortune,primal) 20 feet.
 Creatures other than animals, gremlins, and gnolls in the aura become extremely unlucky (DC 16 Will check save; creature must roll this Will save twice and take the worse result).
 On a successful save, the creature is temporarily immune to pugwampi unluck auras for 24 hours.
-On a failure, the creature must roll twice and take the worse result on all checks as long as it is within the aura.\n[[Bestiary Effects/Effect_ Unluck Aura|Effect: Unluck Aura]]"
+On a failure, the creature must roll twice and take the worse result on all checks as long as it is within the aura.\n\n[[Bestiary Effects/Effect_ Unluck Aura|Effect: Unluck Aura]]"

 attacks:
   - name: ""